 Latest Blogs by Author

 Following the European Court of Human Rights' (ECHR) decision in the case of Redfearn v United Kingdom the Government has announced its intention to amend the Enterprise and Regulatory Reform Bill to do away with the two-year qualifying period for unfair dismissal where the alleged reason for dismissal is political opinion or affiliation.

 From time to time, every employment lawyer gets a call from a client who thinks that an employee on long term sick leave is working for a second employer.
 “We think he’s defrauding us, can we dismiss him?” they ask.

-The EAT recently considered just such a case and it usefully illustrates a number of points (Perry v Imperial College Healthcare NHS Trust UKEAT/0473/10).
+The Employment Appeal Tribunal (EAT), recently considered just such a case and it usefully illustrates a number of points (Perry v Imperial College Healthcare NHS Trust UKEAT/0473/10).
 P worked part-time for two different NHS employers, Imperial and Ealing.
 Her job for Imperial was as a community midwife, and involved cycling to patients' homes and sometimes climbing stairs in high-rise buildings.
 Due to a knee condition, she was signed off work and received sick pay including statutory sick pay.
 However, she carried on with her Ealing job, which was desk-based and therefore not affected by her knee condition.
 She had been engaged in both roles before her illness and the Ealing job was not carried out during hours she would otherwise have been working for Imperial.